 Leprosy is an infectious disease caused by the bacteria Mycobacterium leprae.
 This bacteria infects the skin and peripheral nerves, initially leading to skin hypopigmentation, diminished sensation, and tender enlarged peripheral nerves.
 The face and hands are often involved.
 Individuals may eventually develop lumps and swelling of the face and other body regions, leading to disfigurement and disability if left untreated.

 Leprosy most often occurs in countries such as India, Brazil, and Africa.
-Exposure in the United States is typically related to travel.
-Fortunately, the disease is not highly contagious and if diagnosed early, antimicrobial therapy is very effective.
+Exposure in the United States is typically related to traveling.
+Fortunately, the disease is not highly contagious, and if diagnosed early, antimicrobial therapy is very effective.

 What Causes Leprosy?

-Leprosy is caused by the bacteria Mycobacterium leprae.
+The bacteria Mycobacterium leprae causes leprosy.
 The most likely mode of transmission is via the respiratory route.
 Most cases are spread by this mechanism in individuals exposed to known cases.
-The disease is not highly contagious and the majority of exposed individuals do not contract the disease.
+The disease is not highly contagious, and the majority of exposed individuals do not contract the disease.
 Once inhaled, the bacteria can disseminate throughout the body.
-The bacteria is occasionally be spread by entering breaks in the skin.
+The bacteria are occasionally be spread by entering breaks in the skin.
 There are also reports of transmission via contact with armadillos.
 Additional risk factors for leprosy include:

 - Older age

 - Genetic predisposition

 Immunosuppression includes individuals with HIV/AIDS, those receiving chemotherapy, and individuals taking biologic agents for rheumatologic conditions.

 Most cases of leprosy are seen in countries such as India, Brazil, Indonesia, and Nigeria.
 In the United States, approximately 300 new cases occur annually – about 75% of these cases occur in immigrants.